-The next step in our example is to create an event targeting the Rigel team lead to notify them there's a customer support case their team needs to look into.
+The next step in our example is to create an alert targeting the Rigel team lead to notify them there's a customer support case their team needs to look into.

-- From the Tools tab, drag a Create Event step onto the canvas and connect it to the Rigel block of the switch step.
+- From the Tools tab, drag a Create Alert Using a Form step onto the canvas and connect it to the Rigel block of the switch step.

-- Select the form you want the event to target.
+- Select the form you want the alert to target.
 In our case, we'll keep it simple and target the form associated with the flow — the Customer Support Case form.

-- Update the step label to reflect the event being created (we went with "Create Event - Team Rigel").
+- Update the step label to reflect the alert being created (we went with "Create Alert - Team Rigel").

 - Click Done.

-Step 5: Update the SupportApp with xMatters event information
+Step 5: Update the SupportApp with xMatters alert information